mantisbt-plugins/BanSpam/README.md

 - Ensuring issues/notes can only be raised in one(1) language
 - Offering the option to block ip (ranges)

-Blacklists can be uploaded in bulk using csv file.
+Blacklists can be uploaded in bulk using csv file.<br>

 ## Requirements